mentoring³—Promoting women in academia

 The official language is German.
 The one-to-one mentoring sessions can be held in English if required.

 The next program line for female doctoral researchers will start in October 2020.
-Registration will be open from approx. May 2020 until 15 July 2020.
+Registration will be open from 1 June until 15 July 2020.
 Further information on registration will be available in good time.

 The next program line for female postdoctoral researchers of all subject groups will start in fall 2021 (application deadline is 15 July 2021).